backstage/backstage/docs/features/techdocs/addons.md

 // plugins/your-plugin/src/addons/MakeAllImagesCatGifs.tsx

 import React, { useEffect } from 'react';
+import { useTechDocsShadowRootElements } from '@backstage/plugin-techdocs-react';
-import { useShadowRootElements } from '@backstage/plugin-techdocs-react/alpha';
+import { useMkDocsReaderPage } from '@backstage/plugin-techdocs-mkdocs-react';

 // This is a normal react component; in order to make it an Addon, you would
 // still create and provide it via your plugin as described above.
 The only
 // difference is that you'd set `location` to `TechDocsAddonLocations.Content`. export const MakeAllImagesCatGifsAddon = () => {
+  // access to the whole shadow DOM, const { shadowRoot } = useMkDocsReaderPage();
-  // This hook can be used to get references to specific elements.
-If you need
+  // This hook can be used to get references to specific elements. const images = useTechDocsShadowRootElements<HTMLImageElement>(
-  // access to the whole shadow DOM, use the the underlying useShadowRoot()
-  // hook instead.
-  const images = useShadowRootElements<HTMLImageElement>(['img']);
+    ['img'],
+    shadowRoot,
+  );

   useEffect(() => {
     images.forEach(img => {